bglynch/planning-finder/README.md

     -   Login after registering with email and password
     -   Login using Google account
     -   Choose location when registered and see all planning applications within a 1km radius
-    -   Update location when logged in
     -   Ability to filter these planning applications by type
     -   Ability to filter these planning applications by date
     -   Ability to see these planning applications on a map
-    -   Ability to bookmark and unbookmark applications.
+    -   Ability to bookmark and unbookmark applications
-    -   View all bookmarked application on Profile page
+    -   View all bookmarked applications on Profile page
+    -   Ability to set a new location for a logged in user
     -   Reset password
 - ### Map
     -   Click map icon to see planning application description and auto scroll list to the application.
 - ### List
-    -   Click Airplane icon to move map to planning application location
+    -   Click Airplane icon on list item to move map to planning application location
     -   Link to application to view documents on Council website
 - ### Payment
     -   User has ability to donate the price of a coffee to the developer